desertbit/timer/README.md

 	timer := time.NewTimer(1 * time.Second)

 	// Wait for 2 seconds.
-	// Meanwhile the timer fired filled the channel. time.Sleep(2 * time.Second)
+	// Meanwhile the timer fired and filled the channel. time.Sleep(2 * time.Second)

 	// Reset the timer.
 This should act exactly as creating a new timer.